jonniek/mpv-waifu2x/README.md

 ##MPV waifu2x

 A mpv script to take screenshots and convert images with the waifu2x machinelearning upscale algorithm.
-Windows version is untested for another week or so at least, if you have issues open a ticket.
+Windows version is untested temporarily, if you have issues/had to fix stuff open a ticket please.
 Example below.

 ![alt text](https://i.imgur.com/A4rPNpm.jpg "preview image")
 ###Requirements